EDM-Research/DIMO_ObjectDetection/README.md

-# DLObjectDetection
+# DIMO Object Detection
-Object Detection with Mask-RCNN
+Object detection for the DIMO dataset.
+Uses the Mask-RCNN model.